conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 The Conduktor Console can be configured using a YAML configuration file or through environment variables.
 The full list of configurable properties can be found [here](./env-variables.md).
 Note that it's also possible to make some configurations (such as Kafka cluster configuration) through our [API](./api-overview.md).

+Note you can also configure your clusters within the [Admin](#../../../admin/managing-clusters.mdx) section of Console, whereby you can also upload certificates using the [certificate store](./ssl-tls-configuration.md#using-the-conduktor-certificate-store).

 ## GitOps: Managing Cluster Configurations
 :::tip
 Our recommendation is to use the Console [API](./api-overview.md) if you wish to configure clusters with a GitOps approach.